 7. Remember the Importance and Value of Psychological Safety

-"Employees have plenty of brilliant ideas but can be dissuaded from sharing them, perhaps due to fear of rejection.
-Encourage your employees to share ideas and let them know you're listening and will seriously consider their suggestions.
+"Employees have plenty of brilliant ideas but can be dissuaded from sharing them, perhaps due to fear of rejection," explains Fontana.
+"Encourage your employees to share ideas and let them know you're listening and will seriously consider their suggestions.
 That way, they'll feel valued and important, both of which will act as motivation!"

 8. Give Your Millennial Employees Purpose and Responsibility

-“To motivate Millennials, we need to give them purpose.
-They want to feel both valued in what they do,and also that they are creating value.
-The ethics of their work they are doing, and how it contributes to the world, are hugely important.”
+Millennials "want to feel both valued in what they do,and also that they are creating value," says Alec Sammon, chief technology officer at Mangahigh.
+"The ethics of their work they are doing - and how it contributes to the world - are hugely important" to them, he adds.

-Ger Whitehead, technical director at Spector Information Security, agrees: "Millennials want to feel like they are part of something and understand where their role fits into the bigger picture of the organisation.
-At Spector we provide a clear vision of where the company is heading and stress the importance of the team in achieving this.
-We do quarterly company updates on progress of achieving the vision.”
+Ger Whitehead, technical director at Spector Information Security, agrees: "Millennials want to feel like they are part of something and understand how their role fits into the bigger picture of the organization," he says.
+To accomplish that, "we provide a clear vision of where the company is heading [and] we do quarterly company updates on progress of achieving the vision," he says.

 9. Encourage Innovation and Experimentation

-"I'm an entrepreneur at heart and I love to encourage others to bring out their entrepreneurial side.
-In the grand scheme of things, CoinCorner is still very much a startup that operates with an entrepreneurial spirit and startup flair, helping the company to consistently be an exciting, fast-paced place to work.
-For me, having this energy and spirit in the culture is one of the best ways to motivate young Millenials.
+"I love to encourage others to bring out their entrepreneurial side," says Danny Scott, CEO and co-founder of CoinCorner.
+"For me, having this energy and spirit in [our] culture is one of the best ways to motivate young Millenials.
 It allows us to continually innovate in a cutting-edge tech industry and makes everything we do interesting, fun and often unusual, especially when compared to the often repetitive working environments in traditional industries."

 10. Motivate with Recognition and Appreciation

-“We promote a culture where team members know the work they do is appreciated.
-We’ve implemented a 'kudos' slack channel where anyone can share praise for other team members.
-The positivity that has come out of it has been amazing; we see 30 to 40 posts on it each week from our team of 10. ”
+At Avalon Accounting, where Sharpe works, "we've implemented a 'kudos' slack channel where anyone can share praise for other team members," he says.
+"The positivity that has come out of it has been amazing; we see 30 to 40 posts on it each week from our team of 10 [people]. "